-- The first is the "initial" application for placement on the waiting list. - 1.)
-When the application is received by SDHC, it establishes the family's date and time of application for placement order on the waiting list. - The second phase is the "final determination of eligibility." - 2.)
-The determination of eligibility takes place when the family is selected for eligibility processing.
-At this time, SDHC ensures that verification of HUD and SDHC eligibility factors is current in order to determine the family's eligibility for the issuance of a voucher.
+The first is the "initial" application for placement on the waiting list.

+1. When the application is received by SDHC, it establishes the family's date and time of application for placement order on the waiting list.

+The second phase is the "final determination of eligibility."

+2. The determination of eligibility takes place when the family is selected for eligibility processing.
+At this time, SDHC ensures that verification of HUD and SDHC eligibility factors is current in order to determine the family's eligibility for the issuance of a voucher list for those applicants who live in the jurisdiction of the other housing agency.
+Any other Housing Agency within the region that requests to participate in the cooperative waiting list will be allowed to participate.